|

 User-facing configuration (solver.yml) maps to:

-strategy.momentum_solver -> -mom_solver_typetolerances.max_iterations -> -mom_max_pseudo_stepstolerances.absolute_tol -> -mom_atoltolerances.relative_tol -> -mom_rtoltolerances.step_tol -> -imp_stolmomentum_solver.dual_time_picard_rk4.pseudo_cfl.* -> pseudo-CFL flagsrk4_residual_noise_allowance_factor -> -mom_dt_rk4_residual_norm_noise_allowance_factorParsing and normalization are performed in scripts/pic.flow, with final option ingestion in function CreateSimulationContext during setup.
+strategy.momentum_solver -> -mom_solver_typetolerances.max_iterations -> -mom_max_pseudo_stepstolerances.absolute_tol -> -mom_atoltolerances.relative_tol -> -mom_rtoltolerances.step_tol -> -imp_stolmomentum_solver.dual_time_picard_rk4.pseudo_cfl.* -> pseudo-CFL flagsrk4_residual_noise_allowance_factor -> -mom_dt_rk4_residual_norm_noise_allowance_factorParsing and normalization are performed in scripts/picurv, with final option ingestion in function CreateSimulationContext during setup.
+Only the currently implemented momentum solver values are exposed; add new ones only when the parser and dispatcher are extended in the same change.

 Common stability tuning order: